-22 Explain how restricting the customers to whom a buyer may resell contract products is assessed.
-In what circumstances may a supplier require a buyer not to resell products to certain resellers or endconsumers?
+24 Explain how restricting the customers to whom a buyer may resell contract products is assessed.
+In what circumstances may a supplier require a buyer not to resell products to certain resellers or end-consumers?

-Customer restrictions give rise to issues similar to those arising in territorial restrictions (see question 21) and tend to be viewed by the OFT as hard-core restrictions.
-As such, limitations on a buyer's sales to particular classes of customer will almost always infringe the chapter I prohibition, will fall outside the safe harbours of the De Minimis notice and the Vertical Block Exemption, and will hardly ever qualify for exemption under section 9 of the CA. There are certain key exceptions to this rule.
+Customer restrictions give rise to issues similar to those arising in territorial restrictions (see question 23) and tend to be viewed by the OFT as hard-core restrictions.
+As such, limitations on a buyer's sales to particular classes of customer will almost always infringe the chapter I prohibition, will fall outside the safe harbours of the De Minimis Notice and the Vertical Block Exemption, and will seldom qualify for exemption under section 9 of the CA. There are certain key exceptions to this rule.

-First, where the restriction applies only to 'active' sales to customers of a class granted exclusively to another buyer (or reserved to the supplier itself), the arrangement may fall within the safe harbour created by the Vertical Block Exemption, provided the applicable conditions are met (including supplier's market share below 30 per cent).
-However, according to the EU Vertical Guidelines, to which the OFT has regard in applying the chapter I prohibition, where such restrictions are imposed by suppliers having a market share in excess of 30 per cent, they are unlikely to qualify for individual exemption under section 9 of the CA.
+First, where the restriction applies only to active sales to customers of a class granted exclusively to another buyer (or reserved to the supplier itself), the arrangement may fall within the safe harbour created by the Vertical Block Exemption, provided the applicable conditions are met (including supplier and buyer market share below 30 per cent).